SAP-archive/cloud-platform-iot-starterkit/src/apps/ui5/consumption/README.md

 This directory has the sources for a UI5 application that uses the HCP IoT Services to interact with an IoT Device.
 It renders the received data that is stored in the database (where the MMS part of the IoT Services writes to) in an xy plot using the MMS built-in OData API.
-Per default the chart show the last 100 values of the chosen device.
+Per default the chart shows the last 100 values of the chosen device.

 ![UI5 Consumption example](../../../../images/mms_consume_ui5_01.png)